Newborn Sleep: Need to Know

 You cannot teach a newborn bad habits in the first weeks of life, you can just teach them love.
 So, during the day?
 If you take a walk and they fall asleep that's great!
 Let them fall asleep on your chest and just soak up the wonder.
 Take a nap yourself maybe?

 Don't worry about the hundred and one things that you could be doing if only this baby would transfer to their bassinet!

-At night they need to be in your room in their own safe sleep space-bassinet, co-sleeper or crib, or any other place which follows CDC safe sleep guidelines.
+Newborns should always be placed in their own safe sleep space-bassinet, co-sleeper or crib, or any other place which follows CDC safe sleep guidelines.